-Since launching six months ago, Axis has seen over 270 new sports-related concussion patients walk through its doors.
+Since launching in 2017, Axis has seen hundreds of new sports-related concussion patients walk through its doors.
 With a specific focus on concussion that has occurred within a two-week timeframe, our clinic has a collaborative approach – physical and physiological - for the acute assessment and management of injuries, referencing over a decade of major advances in evaluation and unique treatment protocols.

 Past studies have been plentiful but knowledge gaps have remained.
-Recently, the Berlin Concussion Statement highlighted key findings which has shifted attitudes towards management options.
+The Berlin Concussion Statement highlighted key findings which has shifted attitudes towards management options, and we eagerly await the Amsterdam update,likely to be published in BJSM next month.

 Sports-related concussion has many complexities – making it difficult to diagnose, assess and manage.
 However, the data we’ve already collected from our new sports-related concussion patients, has opened doors for further study on prognostic indicators and streamlined our management into areas that make a difference.